Transitioning a City Website Platform

 Outcomes

-1. New sitewide visual design that is mobile-responsive and accessible.
+1. Mobile-responsive, accessible sitewide visual design

-4. Improved Google Analytics configuration.
+4. Enhanced Google Analytics configuration

-6. Updated configuration of the Content Management System.
+6. Updated Content Management System configuration

 Impact